MazontheMoon/fcc_rwd_project3_product/README.md

 Each Product listing will include icon and short description and and "price" information

+Th price in each case is not monetory, for example the cost of a smile is a happy thought and includes a hint for the happy thought

 Contact

 Link to send an email in footer and simple sign up form for mailing list

+Disclaimer

+This is a FreeCodeCamp project for Responsive Web Design